What is holistic Thai Massage therapy?

 ‘Holistic’ means that it addresses the whole person, not just an isolated part.
 Human beings are not just physical bodies, but they consist of several elements – physical, emotional, mental, and spiritual.

 Modern medical science tends to break the human constitution down into isolated elements.
-First it focuses primarily on the physical body, largely excluding the emotional, mental, and spiritual elements.
+First, it focuses primarily on the physical body, largely excluding the emotional, mental, and spiritual elements.

-Then it again narrows its focus on small areas of the body where there is problem – a manifestation or symptom of disease.
+Then it again narrows its focus on small areas of the body where there is a problem – a manifestation or symptom of disease.